XiangyangSong/GWR_Plugin/README.md

 A new icon for Geographically Weighted Regression will appear on the QGIS main panel and in the 'Processing Toolbox' panel.

-**If you are using 3.20 or a later version QGIS, we recommend that you install plugin from `zip folder` when you have an unknown error**
+**If you are using 3.20 or a later version QGIS, we recommend that you install plugin from `zip folder` when you have an unknown error.**

 **3)** Also you can install plugin from `zip folder`: